weihu-cyber/hippocampus_scRNAseq/README.md

 ## Hippocampus scRNAseq
-This repository contains necessary codes and processed data of hippocampus single-cell RNA sequencing
+This repository contains necessary codes and processed data of hippocampus single-cell RNA sequencing.